RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 18.md

 As she stepped forward, bracing herself against a wall for balance, it was an incredibly surreal sensation to not feel anything.
 No weight, no pain, nothing.
 It was like waiting for pins and needles to get better except without the feeling of the buzzing static noise.

-After a few test steps, Debug found she could still feel pressure around the edges of her feet and a few spots on her leg.
-With a few more hesitant steps she declared herself safe to walk and started to mechanically march herself away swaying a little as she fought to keep her balance.
+After a few test steps, Debug found she could still feel pressure around the edges of her feet and a few spots up the back of her leg.
+With a few more hesitant steps she declared herself safe to walk and started to mechanically march herself; away swaying a little as she fought to keep her balance.

 She had picked this spot originally because the dumpsters she was hiding behind had only paper in them and no terrible smells and could hide her from the road.
 But if that wasn't an option anymore she'd need to find somewhere she could sit and recover her energy before maybe going to  hospital.

 As much as she didn't want attention, not being able to feel her legs was unnerving and deeply concerning.
 She was still exhausted though, so she wanted to rest a little longer before trying to work out where she was and how she'd get to a hospital from here.

-She couldn't go anywhere she could be seen from the road or anywhere she could be cornered.
+She couldn't accept any hiding spot where she could be seen from the road or anywhere she could be cornered.
 But with how slow she was moving being cornered was the least of her worries.

 In the current state she was in and and what "they" had shown they were capable of, Debug didn't want to put her current self to a physical test.
-SO more than being not visible from the road, she needed somewhere she could properly hide.
+So more than being not visible from the road, she needed somewhere she could properly hide.

 Maybe if she could find somewhere she could arm herself with a stick she could rest a little more comfortably.